Before we get that taste of fall fresh air, we have deeper moisture and rain chances on the way.

 Stay weather aware by downloading the ABC13 app to have the latest breaking news and weather alerts sent straight to your phone.

-Is there anything to be concerned about in the tropics?
+Is there anything of concern in the tropics?

 Montgomery/Walker/San Jacinto/Polk/Grimes Counties